subratamazumder/local-alb-lambda/README.md

 # Local ALB-LAMBDA

-This OSS project helps to mock an AWS ALB in local system for a serverless use case where an ALB invokes Lambda function.
-This component is an add on on-top of [LocalStack](https://github.com/localstack/localstack) which can be used to Mock Lambda in local system.
+This OSS project helps to mock an [AWS ALB](https://aws.amazon.com/elasticloadbalancing/) in local system for a serverless use case where an ALB invokes Lambda function.
+This [python flask](https://flask.palletsprojects.com/en/1.1.x/) based component is an add on on-top of [LocalStack](https://github.com/localstack/localstack) which can be used to mock [Lambda](https://aws.amazon.com/lambda/) in local system.
 Technical conepts are taken from [AWS ALB Developer Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html)

 ![Design](alb-local-hld.png)